Organocatalysis: Imidazolidinone organocatalysis

 Imidazolidinones are catalysts for many transformations such as asymmetric Diels-Alder reactions and Michael additions.
 Chiral catalysts induce asymmetric reactions, often with high enantioselectivities.
 This catalyst works by forming an iminium ion with carbonyl groups of α,β-unsaturated aldehydes (enals) and enones in a rapid chemical equilibrium.
 This iminium activation is similar to activation of carbonyl groups by a Lewis acid and both catalysts lower the substrate's LUMO:

 The transient iminium intermediate is chiral which is transferred to the reaction product via chiral induction.
 The catalysts have been used in Diels-Alder reactions, Michael additions, Friedel-Crafts alkylations, transfer hydrogenations and epoxidations.

 One example is the asymmetric synthesis of the drug warfarin (in equilibrium with the hemiketal) in a Michael addition of 4-hydroxycoumarin and benzylideneacetone:

 A recent exploit is the vinyl alkylation of crotonaldehyde with an organotrifluoroborate salt:

 For other examples of its use: see organocatalytic transfer hydrogenation and asymmetric Diels-Alder reactions.

 Thiourea organocatalysis

 A large group of organocatalysts incorporate the urea or the thiourea moiety.
 These catalytically effective (thio)urea derivatives termed (thio)urea organocatalysts provide explicit double hydrogen-bonding interactions to coordinate and activate H-bond accepting substrates.

+Their current uses are restricted to asymmetric multicomponent reactions, including those involving Michael addition, asymmetric multicomponent reactions for the synthesis of spirocycles, asymmetric multicomponent reactions involving acyl Strecker reactions, asymmetric Petasis reactions, asymmetric Biginelli reactions, asymmetric Mannich reactions, asymmetric aza-Henry reactions, and asymmetric reductive coupling reactions.